Joseph A. McNamara: Early life and education

 Joseph Augustin McNamara (sometimes spelled Augustine) was born in Fair Haven, Vermont, on August 4, 1892, the son of Catherine Foy and James McNamara, who was active in the slate manufacturing business.
 He attended the schools of Fair Haven, graduated from Fair Haven High School in 1910, and attended Saint Michael's College from 1910 to 1911.
-He then attended College of the Holy Cross from which he received his Bachelor of Arts degree in 1915.
+He then graduated from the College of the Holy Cross with his Bachelor of Arts degree in 1915.

 McNamara studied law with attorney Thomas W. Moloney of Rutland and attended Harvard Law School.
-In 1918 he received the school's "war diploma", which was awarded to students near to graduation who left early to enter military service.
+In 1918, he graduated from Harvard with a Bachelor of Laws—he received the school's "war diploma", which was awarded to students near to graduation who left early to enter military service.
 He was undergoing his initial military training at the University of Vermont in Burlington in July 1918 when he was permitted to take a special bar exam.
 The exam was available to recently qualified applicants who were serving in the military, and McNamara passed.